Boston Scientific (BSX) Q3 2017 Results - Earnings Call Transcript

 Michael F. Mahoney - Boston Scientific Corp.

 Yes.
-I guess it just speaks to why we acquired Symetis in the first place; and we've talked about it for a while.
+I guess it just speaks to why we acquired Symetis in the first place.
+And we've talked about it for a while.
 We think the data for Symetis is very compelling, and Ian articulated that in terms of its performance against the best valves that Edwards and Medtronic has.
 We'll have a trial that will report that out.

 So, we have a lot of confidence in the clinical capabilities of Symetis and we have tremendous confidence in the unique abilities of LOTUS.
 And so, combined in a $5 billion market, which is a very small number for us today, we think it gives us the most unique growth profile in Structural Heart combined with WATCHMAN.
 And we're in the – I think we're not even – we're probably in the top of the first inning, still, in terms of our LOTUS opportunity as well as Symetis.